reshmabidikar/slate/source/includes/_payment-transaction.md

 # Payment Transaction

-Payment transactions belon to a [Payment](http://127.0.0.1:4567/#payment-payment-resource) object.
+Payment transactions belong to a [Payment](https://killbill.github.io/slate/#payment-payment-resource) object.

 They represent a particular payment operation, and while most operations happen at the `Payment` level, there are a few endpoints that work directly at the transaction level.